-The 2016 new year: a time to refresh one’s perspective on the financial markets, both past and future.
+The 2017 new year: A time to refresh one’s perspective on the financial markets, both past and future.

-Dividend growth has also rewarded stock market investors in 2015.
+Dividend growth has also rewarded stock market investors in 2016, albeit more modestly than in 2015.
 Companies increase their cash dividends as revenue and profits increase, and this rewards investors separately from share price changes.
-Stock dividend income has also proven to be a pretty reliable source of income and offers income growth better than bonds.
+Stock dividend income has also proven to be a pretty reliable source of income and offers growth in income better than bonds.

-Here are the annual dividend growth percentage increases for 2015 vs. 2014 for commonly held mutual funds:
+Here are the annual dividend growth percentage increases for 2016 versus 2015 for commonly held mutual funds:

 Turning to the future, what is our outlook?
 Our crystal ball is no clearer than yours, and we do not make future forecasts.
 Nonetheless, some basic data serve as indicators.

-Inflation is low, measuring 0.7% for the 12 months ending 11/30/15, compared with 3% to 4% long-term historical averages.
-Inflation is projected to be 1.5% to 2.5% annually over the next five years.
+Inflation remains low but perked up in 2016, measuring 1.7% for the 12 months ending 11/30/16, compared with 3% to 4% long-term historical averages.
+Inflation is projected to be about 2% annually over the next five to 10 years.
 Low inflation is good, but it can result in low interest rates for investors.

 International stocks, both developed and emerging markets, provide better stock market valuations than U.S. stocks and therefore better future growth potential.
 Time will tell when the pendulum will swing back in favor of international stocks, and patience may be required over the next few years.
 The strength of the U.S. dollar versus foreign currencies continues to weigh down international profits converted back to U.S. dollars.